Prostitution is legal in Panama.

-Besides a couple of late night sitings in Atlanta, I’d never actually seen prostitutes at work, and questions raced through my mind.
+Besides a couple of late night sightings in Atlanta, I’d never actually seen sex workers at work, and questions raced through my mind.
 I wanted to see, but was it wrong to look?
 Was I detracting from their business somehow?
 I’m sure I was, as no one approached our table while I was there.
 I feebly questioned my role as a normal girl, with my boyfriend no less, among working girls.
 I also questioned my looks- I was a 2 in a sea of 10s and 11s.

 Nikita didn’t lie to me when he told me about his previous experience; the girls were hot.
 They were stunningly beautiful, actually, and easily much more attractive than the ring girls from the fight.
 If anything, he’d understated how attractive they were, probably out of respect for me.

 While make-up was in no short supply, and perhaps some of the girls had undergone plastic surgery, they were each gorgeous in a way that seemed natural, but conventionally beautiful at the same time.
 There were a few over the top outfits of straps and extreme cleavage, but nothing lurid or revealing like the famous street walking outfit Julia Roberts wore in Pretty Woman.